 Priority Freshman Application: December 1, 2019 – Deadline for Merit Scholarship & Honors Consideration.

 Freshman Application: January 15, 2020 – University Application/Common Application

 Please note that a completed “on-time” application to the University includes receiving SAT or ACT scores by the Application Due Date.

 It is best to submit your University application before coming to for a portfolio review, but it is not a requirement.
 Admission decisions to the University will not be made until Undergraduate Admissions receives results of your portfolio review.

 Portfolio Review – either in person or submitted online via SlideRoom

-Those applying for the BFA program in Design & Technical Theatre must either schedule a portfolio review and be interviewed by a member of the Design Faculty in person or complete and submit a digital portfolio using the Slideroom Application for review by the Design Faculty.
+Those applying for the BFA program in Design & Technical Theatre must schedule a portfolio review and be interviewed by a member of the Design Faculty in person and submit a digital portfolio using the Slideroom Application for review by the Design Faculty.

 If you decide that you would like an in-person interview, we recommend you schedule a portfolio review as early as possible.